ballerina-platform/ballerina-dev-website/learn/documenting-ballerina-code.md

 $ ballerina add world
 Added new ballerina module at 'src/world'
 ```
-Now, let's add a function to be documented to the `math` module.
-Copy and paste the following code in to `myproject/src/math/main.bal`.
+Now, let's add a function to the `math` module to be documented.
+Copy and paste the following code in to the `myproject/src/math/main.bal` file.

 ```ballerina
 # Calculates the value of the 'a' raised to the power of 'b'.